High-order energy stable numerical schemes for a nonlinear variational wave equation modeling nematic liquid crystals in two dimensions: Introduction

 \subsection{Numerical Schemes}

-There are no elementary and explicit solutions available for \eqref{eq:main}, except for the trivial case where $c$ is constant.
-Consequently, robust numerical schemes for approximating the variational wave equation are very important in the study of nematic liquid crystals.
-However, there is a paucity of efficient numerical schemes for these equations.
-Also, traditional finite difference schemes will not yield conservative solutions, but rather dissipative solutions due to the intrinsic numerical diffusion in these methods.
+Except under very simplifying assumptions, there does not exist elementary and explicit solutions for \eqref{eq:main}.
+Moreover, the existence of two classes of weak solutions renders the initial value problem ill-posed after the formation of singularities.
+Consequently, robust numerical schemes are important in the study of the variational wave equation.
+Furthermore, capturing conservative solutions numerically is indeed a delicate issue since we expect that traditional finite difference schemes will not yield conservative solutions, due to the intrinsic numerical diffusion in these schemes.

-Within the existing literature we can refer to \cite{ghz1997}, where the authors present some numerical examples to illustrate their theory.
-In recent years, a semi-discrete finite difference scheme for approximating one-dimensional equation \eqref{eq:main} was considered in \cite{hkr2009}.
-The authors were even able to prove convergence of the numerical approximation, generated by their scheme, to the \emph{dissipative} solution of \eqref{eq:main}.
-However, the underlying assumptions on the wave speed $c$ (positivity of the derivative of $c$) precludes consideration of realistic wave speeds given by \eqref{eq:wavespeed}.
-Another recent paper dealing with numerical approximation of \eqref{eq:main} is \cite{holden}.
-Here, the authors use their analytical construction to define a numerical method that can approximate the \emph{conservative} solution.
-However, the method is computationally very expensive as there is no time marching.
-Another recent paper \cite{koley} deals with \emph{first order} finite different schemes based on either the conservation or the dissipation of the energy associated with \eqref{eq:main}.
-In the one-dimensional case, they rewrote the variational wave equation \eqref{eq:main} in the form of two equivalent first-order systems.
-Energy conservative as well as energy dissipative schemes approximating both these formulations were derived.
-Moreover, they also designed an energy conservative scheme based on a Hamiltonian formulation of the variational wave equation.
+There is a sparsity of efficient numerical schemes for the 1D equation \eqref{eq:main} available in the literature.
+We can refer to \cite{ghz1997}, where the authors present some numerical examples to illustrate their theory.
+By the way of the theory of Young's measure-valued solutions, Holden et. al. \cite{hkr2009} proved convergence of the numerical approximation generated by a semi-discrete finite difference scheme for one-dimensional equation \eqref{eq:main} to the \emph{dissipative} weak solution of \eqref{eq:main}, under a restrictive assumption on the wave speed ($c'(u)>0$).
+To overcome such non-physical assumptions, Holden and Raynaud \cite{holden} used their analytical construction, as mentioned earlier, to define a numerical method that can approximate the \emph{conservative} solution.
+However, the main drawback of this method is that it is computationally very expensive as there is no time marching.

-Furthermore, there are some works on the Ericksen--Leslie (EL) equations \cite{Badia1}, a simple set of equations describing the motion of a nematic liquid crystal.
-In \cite{Becker}, authors have presented a finite element scheme for the EL equations.
-Their approximations are based on the ideas given in \cite{Bartels} which utilize the Galerkin method with Lagrange finite elements of order $1$.
-Convergence, even convergence to measure-valued solutions, of such schemes is an open problem.
-In \cite{Badia2}, a saddle-point formulation was used to construct finite element approximate solutions to the EL equations.

-A penalty method based on well-known penalty formulation for EL equations has been introduced in \cite{Lin} which uses the \emph{Ginzburg--Landau} function.
-Convergence of such approximate solutions, based on an energy method and a compactness result, towards measure valued solutions has been proved in \cite{Liu}.